mattempyre/shorty-back/README.md

 # Shorty-Back

-Shorty-Back is a URL shortening service that allows you to create and manage short URLs for your long web addresses.
+Shorty-Back is a URL-shortening service that allows you to create and manage short URLs for your long web addresses.
 This service is built with Spring Boot and uses Redis as a data store.

+For the front-end code and additional details [Shorty Frontend Repository](https://github.com/mattempyre/shorty-front)

 ## Table of Contents